softmata/horus/horus_library/nodes/odometry/README.md

 let mut scheduler = Scheduler::new();

-// Encoder nodes publish to encoder/left and encoder/right
+// Encoder nodes publish to encoder.left and encoder.right
-let left_encoder = EncoderNode::new("encoder/left", 23, 24)?;
+let left_encoder = EncoderNode::new("encoder.left", 23, 24)?;
-let right_encoder = EncoderNode::new("encoder/right", 25, 26)?;
+let right_encoder = EncoderNode::new("encoder.right", 25, 26)?;

 scheduler.add(Box::new(left_encoder), 1, Some(true));
 scheduler.add(Box::new(right_encoder), 1, Some(true));